 And then I guess you could sum it up and say you need power for spiritual fullness.
 In Ephesians 3 everything is summed up, verse 16, "That you would be strengthened with power through His Spirit in the inner man, so that ultimately you can be filled up with all the fullness of God."
 You need spiritual power to become like God, to become like Christ.
 You need spiritual power to do everything.
 Philippians sums it up again.
 "I can do all things through Him who strengthens me."

 Well Paul hadn't...hadn't really faced that until he wrote a letter.
 So he wrote 1 Thessalonians and now he becomes very much aware that people are going to deny his authorship.
-Secondly, they're going to forge letters that aren't written by him as if they were and therefore they're going to take truth away from the truth and they're going to add lies to the church and confuse the church.
+Secondly, they're going to forge letters that aren't written by him as if they were and therefore they're going to take truth away from the church and they're going to add lies to the church and confuse the church.
 Well he's so burdened that they get the truth that what he says to them at the end of this letter is to seal the fact that this is indeed his own letter, he has written it.
-He says, "I, Paul, write this greeting with my own hand," he's dictated the letter, as was his custom.
-And he comes to the very end and he takes the pen away from his emanuensis(?) or his secretary and with his own hands he says, "I am writing this greeting with my own hand and this is a distinguishing mark in every letter."
-From now on, every single letter that comes from me is going to have something I have personally written with my own hand at the end...and then he adds, "This is the way I write."
-You can tell whether it's authentic because it's going to have my writing...which is inimitable.
+He says, "I, Paul, write this greeting with my own hand."
+He's dictated the letter, as was his custom.
+And he comes to the very end and he takes the pen away from his amanuensis or his secretary and with his own hands he says, "I am writing this greeting with my own hand and this is a distinguishing mark in every letter."
+From now on, every single letter that comes from me is going to have something I have personally written with my own hand at the end, and then he adds, "This is the way I write."
+You can tell whether it's authentic because it's going to have my writing, which is inimitable.
 We still do that.
 We authenticate documents today by a signature.